USARB-WEB/web-2-2021-java/homework.md

 # 10.04.2021
 1. To finish FK implementation for City -> Country link
 2. Finish implementation for all CRUD methods of Country and City
+3. Preparing for practical TEST "Create CRUD for a model" !!!